andygello555/json-dom/README.md

 | `json.trail`      | Object | Contains a replica of the key-value pairs of the JSON at the script's scope level.
 Any changes to it will be reflected in the final output JSON.                                                                               |
 | `json.scriptPath` | String | The JSON path to the current scope.
 Mostly just used by the `console` object to print out where a print came from.                                                                                                             |
 | `console`         | Object | The standard `console` object you know and love.
 Currently, the only supported methods are `log` and `error`.
 Both print the JSON path location to the call.
 The former will print to stdout.
 The latter will print to stderr. |

+## JSON path notes

+The JSON path implementation is fairly similar to the one outlined [here](https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html).
+The only real differences is with Recursive Descent expressions (e.g. `$..friends`).
+In this implementation `..` acts as a "first" descent where it will descend down the alphabetically first key which has a value that is either an object or an array.<br/>

+The main functions/symbols relating to JSON path functionality:
+- `json.jsonPathSelector(String jsonPath) -> NodeSet`: The main function to call to construct your `NodeSet` object
+- `NodeSet` object
+  - `_absolutePaths`: A list of objects which represent the absolute paths which the JSON path points to.
+Each absolute path comprises of the following properties:
+    - `typeId`: The ID of the type (carbon copy of the values of `AbsolutePathKeyType`s)
+    - `typeStr`: The name of the type (copy of the constant names of `AbsolutePathKeyType`s)
+    - `key`: The value of the current absolute path key
+  - `getValues() -> Array[Node]`: Returns the values at the nodes pointed to by the JSON path which was used when constructing the `NodeSet`
+  - `setValues(value Any)`: Sets the values at the nodes pointed to by the JSON path which was used when constructing the `NodeSet` to the given value.
+If the value given is `null` then the values pointed to will be deleted.